Curry College: Extra curriculars

-Curry students made over 36 clubs and organizations.
-Students are offered the opportunity to create new clubs which takes about three years as through the Student Activities Office.
-Students can also take part in TMZ Boston, which houses an office on campus.
+Curry students have created over 36 clubs and organizations.
+Students are offered the opportunity to create new clubs through the Student Activities Office.

 Athletics

 Curry College's athletic teams are nicknamed the Colonels.
-Curry is a member of the NCAA Division III and participates in the Commonwealth Coast Conference.
+Curry is a member of the NCAA Division III and participates in the Conference of New England.

 Curry offers baseball, basketball, football, ice hockey, lacrosse, soccer and tennis for men and basketball, cross country, lacrosse, soccer, softball, tennis and volleyball for women.
-All sports are played on campus except for hockey which plays at the Canton Ice House in Canton, Massachusetts.
+All sports are played on campus except for hockey, which plays at the Canton Ice House in Canton, Massachusetts.

 Curry also has numerous intramural and club sports.
 The men's rugby club competes throughout New England with other colleges.
 The Curry College Bowling team and Billiards Club compete with surrounding colleges.
 The team members receive individual and group lessons on and off campus.
 Additional clubs exist on campus that do not compete against other colleges' clubs.

 The Boston Patriots, now the New England Patriots, used the Curry College football field for its in-season practice facility in 1967 while playing its home games in Fenway Park.
-During its year at Curry the Patriots were led by American Football League MVP Jim Nance, Hall of Fame member Nick Buoniconti and kicker and longtime Patriot announcer, Gino Cappelletti.
-Heisman Trophy winner Joe Bellino from Winchester and The Naval Academy was also a member of the Boston team as was Everett High School and Harvard University great, Bobby Leo.
+During their year at Curry, the Patriots were led by American Football League MVP Jim Nance, Hall of Fame member Nick Buoniconti, and kicker and longtime Patriot announcer, Gino Cappelletti.
+Heisman Trophy winner Joe Bellino from Winchester and The Naval Academy was also a member of the Boston team, as was Everett High School and Harvard University great, Bobby Leo.